edwinsteele/wordspeak.org/posts/yak-shaving-with-vagrant-travis-ci-and-aws.md

 Tldr; Don't use the vagrant package from your distribution if you intent to build plugins.

 I've just finished setting up CI pipeline for a personal project.
-The project has an ansible playbook that I want to exercise every time there's a commit or a PR.
+The project has an Ansible playbook that I want to exercise every time there's a commit or a PR.
 While completing the task I [shaved a yak](http://catb.org/jargon/html/Y/yak-shaving.html) and narrowly avoided shaving a whole herd.
 I planned to use Vagrant in my Travis-CI pipeline to start an instance in AWS, run the playbook, look at the result and terminate the instance.
 Vagrant, Travis-CI and AWS are pretty common tools, so I was surprised at the wrangling involved before I ended up with a solution.
 I thought I'd document my findings to minimise the chance that others will have the same experience.

 # Finding #1: Travis' default build agent has an old Vagrant